AhmedTarekHasan/FreelancerNotificationsCatcherUserScript/README.md

 <br/>

-## Just you need to modify the values below to your proper ones:
+## You just need to modify the values below to your proper ones:
 * Change xoxp-46455851173-274113487095-303432453507-a481760d1818a38259bb572d0ec3cd2b to your Slack API Key
 * Change G8XCG0FK5 to your Slack channel Id
 * Change Freelancer Notifications Catcher to your preferred Slack bot username